-Non-degree seeking individuals age 62 or older who are not working full-time and wish to take graduate liberal arts courses may be eligible for non-degree seeking admission as Senior Scholars.
-Senior Scholars who meet the admission criteria may enroll in MLA courses on a space available basis at the Senior Scholar tuition discount rate after the early tuition discount deadline (two weeks prior to the class start date).
+Non-degree-seeking individuals age 62 or older who are not working full time and wish to take graduate liberal arts courses may be eligible for non-degree-seeking admission as Senior Scholars.
+Senior Scholars who meet the admission criteria may enroll in MLA courses on a space-available basis at the Senior Scholar tuition discount rate after the early tuition discount deadline (two weeks prior to the class start date).
 Senior Scholar tuition per credit hour is 50% of the regular MLA credit hour tuition rate.

-- Successful completion of an approved 36 credit hour Master of Liberal Arts curriculum - Completion of all Master of Liberal Arts core requirements (21 credit hours) - Successful preparation, presentation, and defense of the MLA Portfolio - A 3.00 overall grade point average with no more than one course completed with a C grade - Completion of all coursework within six years of the date of initial enrollment - Payment of all tuition and fees - Approval by the faculty and Board of Trustees
+- Successful completion of an approved 36-credit-hour Master of Liberal Arts curriculum - Completion of all Master of Liberal Arts core requirements (21 credit hours) - Successful preparation, presentation, and defense of the MLA Portfolio - A 3.00 overall grade point average with no more than one course completed with a "C" grade - Completion of all coursework within six years of the date of initial enrollment - Filing an Intent to Graduate with the Office of the Registrar: www.bakeru.edu/commencement/intent-to-graduate.
+(See the Candidacy for Graduation section on p.
+42.) - Payment of all tuition and fees - Approval by the faculty and Board of Trustees